Religious tensions rise in Jakarta ahead of crucial gubernatorial vote

 - The minority Christian Chinese incumbent is facing off against a Muslim opponent

-(CNN)Indonesia's most populous city is on edge one day before a vote which could change the face of the nation.
+(CNN)Indonesia's capital is on edge one day before a vote that has become a test of tolerance in the world's most populous majority-Muslim nation.

-An election for Jakarta's next governor has become a test of Indonesia's tolerant society, as the city's minority Christian Chinese incumbent Basuki "Ahok" Tjahaja Purnama seeks re-election.

-Tensions have risen since the first round of voting on February 15, where Ahok narrowly came first with almost 43% of the vote, just ahead of former Indonesian Education and Culture Minister Anies Baswedan.
+The incumbent governor of Jakarta, Basuki "Ahok" Tjahaja Purnama, an ethnic Chinese Christian, is facing a challenge by a Muslim former government minister backed by hard-line religious groups.

 "There's been quite a lot at stake, mostly because of how the election has been framed, (not) issues about how Jakarta will be run itself but rather questions of identity politics," Ian Wilson, research fellow at Australia's Murdoch University Asia Research Center, told CNN.

+Tensions have risen since the first round of voting on February 15, when Ahok came in first with almost 43% of the vote, just ahead of former Education and Culture Minister Anies Baswedan.

+Religious groups determined to see Baswedan take the governorship have been accused of stoking religious discord in the city ahead of the second round, analysts say, a startling turn in a country with a secular constitution and a long tradition of pluralism.

-"I think a lot of Chinese Jakartans are feeling anxious about what will happen regardless of the outcome."
+"I think a lot of Chinese Jakartans are feeling anxious about what will happen regardless of the outcome," Wilson said.

 Mass protests against Ahok